Policy Number: MP-627

 APPROVED BY GOVERNING BODIES:

 In 2013, the Argus® II retinal prosthesis (Second Sight Medical) was cleared for marketing by the FDA through a humanitarian use device exemption.
 This exemption is limited to devices that treat or diagnose fewer than 4000 people in the United States each year.
 The Argus® II system is intended for use in adults, age 25 years or older, with severe-to-profound retinitis pigmentosa who have bare light perception (can perceive light, but not the direction from which it is coming) or no light perception in both eyes, evidence of intact inner layer retina function, and a history of the ability to see forms.
-Patients must also be willing and able to receive the recommended post-implant clinical follow-up, device fitting, and visual rehabilitation.
+Individuals must also be willing and able to receive the recommended post-implant clinical follow-up, device fitting, and visual rehabilitation.
 FDA product code: NBF

 Coverage is subject to member’s specific benefits.
 Group specific policy will supersede this policy when applicable.